lapolis/lapolis.blue/content/posts/HacktoberCTF_(palinka_team).md

   - palinka_team
 ---

-Not long ago, during a very normal afternoon, I thought: "I feel I want to suffer a bit".
-I quickly checked what [CTF Time](https://ctftime.org/) was suggesting and there it was, the answer to all my desires: [Hacktober CTF](https://ctftime.org/event/1108).
+Not long ago, during a regular afternoon, I thought to myself: "I feel like I want to suffer a bit".
+I quickly checked what [CTF Time](https://ctftime.org/) had on offer and there it was, the answer to all my dreams: [Hacktober CTF](https://ctftime.org/event/1108).
-At this point, with no pressure :P , I check if anyone wanted to join me in this, probably painful, adventure.
+It was at this point, without pressuring of course... :P , I check to see if anyone wanted to join me in this, probably painful, adventure.

 {{< image src="/img/hacktober/1_rec.png" alt="Recruitment" position="center" style="border-radius: 8px;" >}}